 In 1984, the Center moved from the Wildermere Beach Congregational Church to a larger facility at St Peter’s Episcopal Church.
-In October of 2008, Good Shepherd Child Development Center moved into a facility that was designed and built for the program.
+In October of 2008, Good Child Development Center moved into a facility that was designed and built for the program.
 It is now located at 170 Old Point Road in Milford.
 The center is now considered a “green” building and can accommodate more children.

-Responding to the needs of the community, at the request of the Milford Child Care Consortium, Good Shepherd Child Development Center created an infant and toddler program that opened in September of 1994.
+Responding to the needs of the community, at the request of the Milford Child Care Consortium, Good Child Development Center created an infant and toddler program that opened in September of 1994.

-Today, Good Shepherd Child Development Center, Inc. remains a non-profit organization, governed by a Board of Directors.
-Good Shepherd Day Care Center, Inc. is a “delegate agency” of the City of Milford.
+Today, Good Child Development Center, Inc. remains a non-profit organization, governed by a Board of Directors.
+Good Day Care Center, Inc. is a “delegate agency” of the City of Milford.
 The program is partially funded by federal and state resources.
-Good Shepherd Child Development Center is licensed by the State Department of Public Health.
+Good Child Development Center is licensed by the State Department of Public Health.

-The staff at Good Shepherd includes an administrative staff, head-teachers, teachers, teacher assistants, cooks and custodians.
+The staff at Good Child includes an administrative staff, head-teachers, teachers, teacher assistants, cooks and custodians.
 All teaching staff is experienced in early childhood education.

 All professional staff members participate in continuing education through workshops and classes sponsored by the Center as well as external courses.
 A staff member who has been certified in First Aid and CPR is on the premises at all times.

 Because we are partially funded by the State Department of Social Services, we are able to offer a sliding fee scale to a limited number of families.
 The sliding scale is available if the total gross family income is less than 75% of the state median income.